ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 ### 8. Linnaeus dataset

-This data set test species.
+This data set tests species.
 This entity type has 4 subtypes SPECIES, BACTERIUM, VIRUS, BIO_ADJECTIVE.
 This category has relative lower human labeling compared to the entity types above.
 However these see labels are magnified by entity vectors to yield vectors on par with the types above.
 (959 human labels, 33,665 entity vectors with disease type/subtypes in them for biomedical corpus, 18,612 entity vectors with disease type/subtypes in them for bert-base-cased[BBC] corpus)

 While model performance already exceeds state of art as is, 92/96 vs 87, it get a further boost when the model predictions in just "OTHER" sentences are not considered.
 The model performance bumps up to 94 (single prediction and 97 (two predictions).